-Innovations: King of the rocket menA century of jet packs has failed to achieve our dream of personal flight.
-But the man behind the Flyboard Air might have cracked it—and he isn’t even a scientist.
+Innovations: king of the rocket menA century of jetpacks has failed to achieve our dream of personal flight.
+But, with his Flyboard Air, this man just might have cracked it, and he isn’t even a scientist

 Franky Zapata, 37

 The Ideas Man